eBay/skin/ICON-CREATION.md

 ## Step 2: Run scripts

 To properly setup the icon after it is placed in the `src/svg/icon` directory, run `node scripts genSVG` from the root of the skin project.
 This will properly setup the icon in docs, in the `icon.svg` bundle, and generate the CSS needed for the icon.
-Afterward, you should run `npm run build` in order to also copy all those files to `dist`.
+Afterward, you should run `npm run build` in order to also copy all those files to `dist` as well as to the docs.

-## Step 3 (only if needed): Add Icon to Skin Docs

-If the icon is new and does not show up in the Skin docs from the previous step(s), you'll need to run `npm run copy:svgToDocs` from the root of the skin project.
-This will add the icon to the docs and generate the necessary files for the icon to show up in the docs.

 ## Appendix